LendaDeAfonselio/Alarm_Bot/README.md

 **Some semantics:**

-`*/x` => Every number that divides by x, for example: `*/15`  would be 15, 30 and 45 -> If you want to use this I strongly advise to use in the timezone of the bot, otherwise the behavior might not be as expected.
+`*/x` => Every number that divides by x, for example: `*/15`  would be 15, 30 and 45 -> For now, if you want to use this I strongly advise to use in the timezone of the bot(Dublin's time), otherwise the behavior might not be the expected.

 `x1,...,xn` => Defines a set with specific values, for example: `1,3,5` would be mean 1, 3 and 5 **ONLY**